-- 1. To activate the pointer tool, press button 1 on the remote control.
+- To activate the pointer tool, press button 1 on the remote control.
 A yellow arrow appears in the upper left corner of the screen. - 2.
-Press the side of the Enter button (or grasp it between your thumb and finger) to move the arrow wherever you want it. - To "paste" the pointer on the screen, press down in the center of the Enter button.
+Use the Enter button to move the arrow wherever you want it. - 3.
+To "paste" the pointer on the screen, press down in the center of the Enter button.
 You can then continue to work with another pointer, moving it around the screen or pasting it wherever you want. - 4.
 To erase the pointers pasted on the screen, press button 5. - 5.
 To cancel the pointer feature, press Esc.